RoadrunnerWMC/RoadrunnerWMC_Levels/2021_09_NSMBW_Level_Contest/README.md

 ## Licenses

-Everything apart from the "reverse_engineering_documentation" subfolder is licensed under GNU GPL v3.
-The aforementioned subfolder is either placed in the public domain or licensed under the MIT license, at your option.
+The files in this exact immediate directory (not in a subdirectory) are licensed under GNU GPL v3.
+Everything in subfolders apart from the "reverse_engineering_documentation" subfolder is also licensed under GNU GPL v3.
+See the readme in the aforementioned subfolder for more details about that folder's licensing.